 Table of Contents

-There are five main factors that one needs to consider when planning an average cost of a trip to Barcelona.
-These include the cost of accommodation, transport, food, activities, and entertainment in Spain’s second-largest city.
+There are five main factors to consider when figuring out your travel costs in Barcelona.
+These include accommodation, transport, food, activities, and entertainment in Spain’s second-largest city.

 Accommodation Prices

-The all-important flights are booked, so the next component to look at when working out one’s trip cost is accommodation.
-With it being such an attractive city for tourists, there are plenty of places to stay — it just depends on how much you’re willing to spend.
+The all-important flights are booked, so the next component to look at when working out your trip cost is accommodation.
+There are plenty of places to stay — it just depends on how much you’re willing to spend.

 The usual candidates are widely available, from hostel beds to rooms in 5-star hotels.
 Some gems are to be found if one wishes to experience an abode that’s a little more authentically Catalan such as a room in a house or apartment.